fwip/mtg_pronouns/reworded_cards.md

 **Artifact**

 As long as Storage Matrix is untapped, each player chooses artifact, creature, or land during their untap step.
-They can untap only permanents of the chosen type this step.
+That player can untap only permanents of the chosen type this step.

 Storm Cauldron 5
 ---------------